AlexJPotter/fluentvalidation-ts/docs/api/core/validationErrors.md

 However, if an invalid value is provided, then the errors object has a corresponding property on it.
 The value of this property is an array where each element is either `null` (if the corresponding element is valid) or an appropriate errors object (if the corresponding element is invalid).

-In this case, each element of the array property is a simple type (`number`), so any corresponding errors will just be of type `string`.
+In this case, each element of the array property is a flat type (`number`), so any corresponding errors will just be of type `string`.

 ```typescript
 formValidator.validate({ scores: [1, -3, 4, 11] });